HusamAamer/Versioner/README.md

 pod "Versioner"
 ```

-Then add this line to `application didFinishLaunchingWithOptions` in your AppDelegate before calling any api method.
+Then add this line to `application didFinishLaunchingWithOptions` before calling any api method.
 ```
 Versioner.initiate()
 ```

 ## Author

-ababel2007@yahoo.com, ababel2007@yahoo.com
+Husam Aamer , ababel2007@yahoo.com

 ## License

-Versioner is available under the MIT license.
-See the LICENSE file for more info.
+Made with ❤️ in 🇮🇶 under the MIT license.